decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-1.md

 > PYQ: Explain web mining taxonomy, its issues, and challenges.
 (2024-May, 15 marks)

+#### What is Web Mining Taxonomy?

+Web Mining Taxonomy classifies web mining into different categories based on the type of data being mined and the techniques used.
+It helps in understanding the various aspects of web mining and their specific applications.

 #### Classification of Web Mining

 Web Mining is categorized into **three main types** based on the type of data being mined: